deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-Review the rules of the dojo carefully.
+All members should read the rules.
 Any repeated violation of a rule will result in a flogging.

 This repository contains a list of dojo rules for the [Deadly Vipers](https://github.com/deadlyvipers) dojo.